DataDog/hiring-engineers/answers.md

 Reviewed "[APM Setup](https://docs.datadoghq.com/tracing/setup/)" documentation.
 >Install the Datadog Agent: Install and configure the latest Datadog Agent.
 (On macOS, install and run the [Trace Agent](https://github.com/DataDog/datadog-trace-agent#run-on-osx) in addition to the Datadog Agent.
 See the macOS Trace Agent documentation for more information).

-Downloaded and installed latest [OSX Trace Agent](https://github.com/DataDog/datadog-trace-agent/releases/tag/6.5.0) release and [Go 1.1](https://golang.org/dl/) for MacOS, restarted Terminal.
+Downloaded and installed latest [OSX Trace Agent](https://github.com/DataDog/datadog-trace-agent/releases/tag/6.5.0) release and [Go 1.1](https://golang.org/dl/) for MacOS (based on the "Developer" directions), restarted Terminal.

 Response:
 >Go: installation successful!